KardessBLOX/VxpeFolderUninstaller/README.md

 # Credits
 Kardess - ```Identifying executor - Notifications and callbacks``` Sammz - ```Delete all Vape files - Detects if vape folder is already deleted```

+# ⚠️CAUTION⚠️
+This script is still in beta, you may experience issues as such as: Not loading, Notification only executing, False detection of no Vape folder

+### No Wave Allowed
+Wave is detected and they messed up bypassing HWID thingy.
+So we made this script Wave proof by using ```identifyexecutor```.